 I’m a designer.

 When I’m not running or enjoying time outdoors, I’m designing awesome layouts, or more likely, I am researching or writing.
 I just finished my MFA in graphic design and wrapped up two years of teaching design students at Iowa State.
 My current obsessions are P5.js and design for social change.
-Currently job hunting for in-house positions at NPOs and / or teaching positions.
+I work at the University of Minnesota College of Design and am looking for adjunct teaching jobs for all that spare time I have.
 You can check out my portfolio here.

 I’m a writer.

-Not only have I written a bajillion words on this blog, I’ve been published elsewhere, have taken a couple stabs at writing a young adult novel, and last summer I wrote a book about a method of teaching design for social change.
-I’m working on formatting and editing my thesis into a workbook for people who want to continue my experiment / spread kindness.
+Not only have I written a bajillion words on this blog, I’ve been published elsewhere, have taken a couple stabs at writing a novel, and have written first drafts of two design books.
 I’m considering a coffee table book about Bowie and culture, but haven’t started that yet.
 Once edited and polished, I’ll talk more about the books.
-Young adult novel(s) will not surface. 🙂
+Young novel(s) might not surface. 🙂

 I’m a maker.